EXPLORE MAURITANIAView all hotels in Mauritania

 - Adrar - Adrar a Berber word translated to mean “mountain”.
 The area is well-known for its shifting sand dunes, plummeting canyons, stony desert areas, and in some parts, welcoming palm groves, it is also characterized by shades of brown and pink desert rock.

 There are over 1000 hotels and accommodations in Mauritania that will appeal to your taste and satisfy your longing.
 One fascinating thing about Mauritania is that it was one of the last countries to abolish slavery.
 It passed a law in 1981 to abolish slavery.
 Yet, according to recent estimates, despite the legislation against slavery, there still exists over 50,000 slaves in Mauritania.

-How do I travel out of Mauritania?View all countries
+How do I travel out of Mauritania?Get Visa from Mauritania

 For Mauritanians looking to travel out of the country.
-You can check out the list of destinations, how to Get Visa to those countries, their Embassies and Visa Free Countries for Mauritanian passport holders
+You can check out the list of destinations, how to Get Visa to those countries, Embassies in Mauritania and Visa Free Countries for Mauritanian passport holders

 Common Questions Travellers Ask About Mauritania